 - systems of work

-As shown below, duty holders are required by the Work Health and Safety Regulations to work through the hierarchy of control to choose the control that most effectively eliminates or minimises the risk.
+Duty holders must work through the hierarchy of control to choose the control that most effectively eliminates or minimises the risk.
 This can either involve a single control measure or a combination of two or more different controls.

 Eliminating the risk is the most effective control measure and involves eradicating the hazardous manual task along with its associated risk.
 However, if it isn’t reasonably practicable to eliminate the risk, then you must minimise the risks as much as possible.